alexmetelerkamp/tweet_deleting_script/README.md

 # tweet_deleting_script
-Delete old tweets that didn't land
+Use this script to delete your tweets that didn't get enough love.
+Configurable by time period, and number of likes receieved.